zoshs2/WASB-SBDT/README.md

      game4/sample4/{...}
    ```

-3. Run the container and mount the prepared data (adjust the host path as needed):
+3.Run the container and mount the prepared data (adjust the host path as needed):
    ```bash
 docker run --rm -it \
     --shm-size=2g \